brucechanglongxu/TextbookMatchup/README.md

 Tinder has created tremendous economic and emotional value for those in search of a partner from around the world.
 This project seeks to create a similar system platform for textbook lending services!
+We will learn how the fundamentals of system design, databases and matching algorithms that will help us to create such a system.